hatchet-player/Hatchet/doc/BUILDING.md

-## BUILD TOMAHAWK
+## BUILD Hatchet

-you can compile tomahawk yourself
+you can compile Hatchet yourself

 NT like :
     $ .\bootstrap.cmd